dapr-sandbox/dapr-logicapps-extension/README.md

-# Dapr Workflows - Run Cloud-Native Worfklows using Dapr
+# Dapr Workflows - Run Cloud-Native Workflows using Dapr

 Dapr Workflows is a lightweight host that allows developers to run cloud-native workflows in any environment using Azure Logic Apps and Dapr.